-When you become a Community Foundation donor, you have the flexibility to create and shape your own charitable-giving fund to reflect your personal goals and desires.
-Review our fund categories and consider your various options.
-We offer many different types, each customized to help you make the most of your giving.
+We know you have a variety of options to choose from to accomplish your philanthropic goals.
+When you become a Community Foundation fundholder, you have the flexibility to create and shape your own charitable fund to reflect your personal goals and desires.
+This is demonstrated in the accompanying chart.

 Donor Advised Fund

 A donor advised fund is our most flexible fund.
 With this type of fund, you consolidate all of your charitable giving into one invested vehicle.
 Once the fund is established, you may recommend grants at any time for $250 or more to a 501(c)(3) public charity.
 You can use your fund to recommend donations to the charities to which you already give, and/or we will provide information on organizations or areas of interest to assist you in choosing your grant recipients.
 This type of fund is useful for donors who want to be personally involved in their giving.